akochkinbyrewerk/docs/Kiosk/en/F.A.Q. [en].md

 Install guide can be found here: ["Install Trovemat software guide"](https://github.com/trovemat/docs/blob/master/Kiosk/en/Install%20%5Ben%5D.md)

-## Can you please describe client journey of the Trovemat software?
+## Can you please describe client journey of the Trovemat?
 How clients can buy cryptocurrency in Trovemat Kiosk?

 Here are process of byuing cryptocurrency in Trovemat Kiosk step-by-step:
 1. Client insert cash into Kiosk (like in any other vending machines)